 What is the bottom line?

-This analysis suggests that vaccination with BCG is associated with reduced all-cause mortality for TB patients, and a reduced chance of having a repeat episode.
+This analysis suggests that vaccination with BCG is associated with reduced all-cause mortality for TB patients, and potentially a reduced chance of having a repeat episode.

 Why read on?

-BCG vaccination could reduce all-cause mortality in TB cases and decrease the number of repeat episodes in low incidence countries.
+BCG vaccination could reduce all-cause mortality in TB cases and may decrease the number of repeat episodes in low incidence countries.